-Some headlamps may include a strobe option, which is a good beam choice to indicate distress for use in emergencies.
+Some headlamps may include a strobe option, which is a good beam choice to indicate distress for use in emergency situations.
 The flashing light more easily attracts attention.

-It’s common to find a headlamp labeled with a “beam reach” of at least 80 yards.
+It’s common to find a headlamp labeled with a “beam distance” or “beam reach” of at least 80 yards.
 Whatever the assigned number on your headlamp, this is the maximum distance the beam can travel.